vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

     - Verify that all Validators round it the same way, and that there are three Ersatz validators

 1. Demote one of the original validators and replace with a new validator.
 Update the multisig to include the new validator.
 Ensure multisig threshold is set to '999' (require all signatures).
 Attempt a withdrawal. (<a name="0069-VCBS-069" href="#0069-VCBS-069">0069-VCBS-069</a>)
 1. On a network with n original validators, gradually replace (via demotion of existing node and promotion of a new node) and stop all of the original validators.
 (Original nodes not even participating as ersatz or pending).
 Ensure that consensus continues, and that asset withdrawals are possible. (<a name="0069-VCBS-070" href="#0069-VCBS-070">0069-VCBS-070</a>).
-Restart from checkpoint ((<a name="0069-VCBS-080" href="#0069-VCBS-080">0069-VCBS-080</a>)), all validator nodes are still correct.
 1. Ensure multisig threshold is set to '666'.
 Request an asset withdrawal (but do not yet exercise this in the er20 bridge).
 Demote one of the original validators and replace with a new validator.
 Update the multisig.
 Attempt to enact the withdrawal on the erc20 bridge.
 Funds are received by the party on eth chain, and are no longer present in vega chain account(s). (<a name="0069-VCBS-072" href="#0069-VCBS-072">0069-VCBS-072</a>)

 ### Announce Node